-- LDAP, see "Creating an LDAP Authenticator" on page 262. - RADIUS, see "Creating a RADIUS Authenticator" on page 264. - TACACS+, see "Creating a TACACS+ Authenticator" on page 266.
+- LDAP (both secure and non-secure), see "Creating an LDAP Authenticator" on page 306. - RADIUS, see "Creating a RADIUS Authenticator" on page 309. - TACACS+, see "Creating a TACACS+ Authenticator" on page 311.

-Authenticators are listed on the Authenticators page, see "Viewing Authenticators" on page 261.
+Authenticators are listed on the Authenticators page, see "Viewing Authenticators" below.

-Note: A vTM administrator can also create and implement an authenticator on the vTM directly.
+A vTM administrator can also create and implement an authenticator on the vTM directly.
 Refer to the Virtual Traffic Manager documentation for details.